aglovale/aglovale/README.md

 - c#

 ### ponytown
-if you're here for ponytown reasons, i have no interaction requirements! just be respectful and i'll do my best to be around for it. i'm still learning since i don't go online often, but if you give me a crown please know i'm extremely happy to receive regardless of response. 💚
+if you're here for ponytown reasons, i have no interaction requirements! just be respectful and i'll do my best to be around for it; i'm still learning since i don't go online often.

-my skins are usually of comfort characters; i do kin but i never make ponies of my kins. feel free to use as inspiration, i don't mind either way.
+my skins are usually of comfort characters; i do kin (spiritually) but i've yet to make ponies of my kintypes. feel free to use my skins as inspiration.